 How to Plant a Lawn

 Do you want to turn your scruffy lot into a lush lawn?
 We've got just the help for you.
-Read on to lean how to plant a lawn, whether from sod or from seed.
+Read on to learn how to sod or seed your lawn.

 - Excerpted from Garden Design